c-rothschild/PublicTransitOptimizer/README.md

 By that, we could judge whether or not will there be people mad about what the public transport we have described previously.

-## FinalProject307
+## FinalProject307 (1).ipynb
-Note Takes a long time to run
+Note: Takes a long time to run.
+Can potentially be adjusted with for loops outside of functions
 Usage:
 >Test Max Flow for different examples of public transportation in NYC
+>Compare real life data Simulations for different modes of transportation in NYC and their max flow
+>Show a test model of how this data could be optimized

+Returns:
+Graphs of the max flow and analysis of the graphs along with the big O time complexity